 Leisureworld owns and operates one RH consisting of 29 beds that adjoins the Muskoka LTC home, and one IL home comprising 53 apartments that is attached to the Scarborough LTC home.
-These two homes have consistently maintained occupancy levels above 90% and are integral to seniors services provided within their local communities.
+These two homes have maintained an average of occupancy above 90% and are integral to seniors services provided within their local communities.
 The Muskoka RH will have to comply with the requirements of the Retirement Homes Act which received Royal Assent on June 8, 2010.